dib-lab/q2-sourmash/README.md

 Signatures that have been calculated as above can then be compared using `sourmash compare`.
 This will calculate a pair-wise Jaccard distance between each of the samples included in the provided qza archive:

 ```
-qiime sourmash compare --i-min-hash-signature sigs.qza --p-ksize 21 --o-compare-output compare.mat
+qiime sourmash compare --i-min-hash-signature sigs.qza --p-ksize 21 --o-compare-output compare.mat.qza
 ```

-The output, `compare.mat.qza`, can then be investigated as above by unzipping the qza archive or can be pushed through subsequent analyses (e.g. calculate diversity metrics such as PCoA):
+The output, `compare.mat.qza`, can then be investigated as above by unzipping the qza archive or can be pushed through subsequent analyses (e.g. generate a PCoA plot):
 ```
 qiime diversity pcoa --i-distance-matrix compare.mat.qza  --o-pcoa pcoa.compare.mat.qza
+qiime emperor plot --i-pcoa pcoa.compare.mat.qza --o-visualization emperor.qzv --m-metadata-file sample_metadata.tsv
 ```